 - Protect displayed food, such as on salad bars, with sneeze guards or other protective devices.

 - Beverage tubing and cold-plate beverage cooling devices may not be installed in contact with stored ice.
-This section does not apply to cold plates that are constructed integrally with an ice storage bin.
 Drainage tubes may not pass through drink ice.

 - Provide running water dipper wells for bulk ice cream service unless you provide individual scoops, or each item or scoops are washed and sanitized between each use.

 - If ice is produced, indicate where the machine is located.
-You must produce and store ice in enclosed, protected areas with a conveniently located hand sink.
+You must produce and store ice in enclosed, protected areas with a conveniently located handwash sink.

 - Laundry facilities on the premises of a food service establishment may be used only for washing and drying items used in the operation of the establishment.

 - If a mechanical clothes washer or dryer is provided, it must be located so that the washer and/or dryer is protected from contamination; and where there is no exposed food; clean equipment, utensils, linens; or unwrapped single-service and single-use articles.